How to stay active and protect your joints as you age

 What else can you do to protect your joint health?

-He recommended eating a balanced diet that supports joint health.
-For example, omega-3 fatty acids found in fish, flaxseeds and walnuts can help reduce inflammation.
+He recommends eating a balanced diet that supports joint health.
+For example, omega-3 fatty acids found in fish, flaxseeds and tumeric can help reduce inflammation.
 Calcium and vitamin D found in dairy foods and leafy greens are essential for healthy bones and joints.
-Antioxidants found in fruits and vegetables can help protect your joints from damage.
+Antioxidants found in fruits and vegetables can also help protect your joints.

-“By maintaining your weight, choosing low-impact activities, strengthening muscles, maintaining flexibility and listening to your body, you can stay active and protect your joints for years to come,” Dr. Dallis said.
+“By maintaining a healthy weight, choosing low-impact activities, strengthening muscles, maintaining flexibility and listening to your body, you can stay active and protect your joints for years to come,” Dr. Burnikel said.

 Find an orthopedic specialist you trust